InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Fixed-Wing Real-World Experiments

 Apart from comparisons on public datasets, we also propose testings of InGVIO on a fixed-wing aircraft.
 In contrast to various well-known datasets for VIO, there are only a few publicly-available datasets containing raw GNSS data along with visual inertial measurements.
 The triple sensor datasets recorded by a fixed-wing aircraft are useful supplements to the GVINS datasets \cite{GVINS} which are recorded by either handheld or ground-vehicle-attached devices.
 Our fixed-wing datasets are open-sourced to the community.

 The 12kg-level fixed-wing aircraft for data collection is illustrated in Fig. \ref{fig::fw_platform}.
 We adopt ZED 2i\footnote{https://www.stereolabs.com/zed-2i/} as our synchronized visual-inertial sensor and Ublox-ZED-F9P\footnote{https://www.u-blox.com/en/product/zed-f9p-module} as the GNSS module.
-RTCM messages are broadcasted from a self-built ground station in our flight field, and then Real-Time Kinematic is enabled for ground truth by receiving such correction messages through the radio.
+RTCM messages are broadcasted from a ground station in our flight field, and then Real-Time Kinematic is enabled for ground truth by receiving such correction messages through the radio.
 The fixed-wing aircraft is trimmed with a head-up pitch in most flight phases, and therefore the camera is pointing downwards to maintain enough number of tracked features during climbing, cruising and descending.

 The down-pointing camera greatly raises the difficulties for initialization of the VIO.
 Our fixed-wing aircraft remains stationary at the beginning of each dataset and then quickly starts takeoff run.
 The distance from the camera to the runway is very close and the runway pavement lacks stable features for the front-end.
 This will cause lots of trouble for the VIO until the aircraft gains enough height, not to mention the violent acceleration during initial roll and climb.
 Thanks to the good convergence properties of the invariant filter framework, our InGVIO goes smoothly in all fixed-wing datasets with or without GNSS.
-Unfortunately, the VIO part of GVINS cannot be successfully initialized no matter on the ground or in the air and thus fusion of GNSS in GVINS cannot be further initiated.
+To the best of our tuning, the VIO part of GVINS cannot be successfully initialized no matter on the ground or in the air and thus the fusion of GNSS in GVINS cannot be further initiated.
+GVINS is not included in the comparisons in this section.